 Both forms are relatively simple, focusing on listing the coverage months for all of the individuals covered.
 They will also contain basic information about the employer, coverage provider, and plans offered.

-If you have worked for more than one employer during the tax year and both are required to file a 1095-C, you should generally receive a 1095-C form from each employer.
-However, if you worked for different divisions and locations within the same company, you will only receive one 1095-C that covers both employment situations.
+If you have worked for more than one employer during the tax year and all are required to file a 1095-C, you should generally receive a 1095-C form from each employer.
+However, if you worked for different divisions and locations within the same company, you will only receive one 1095-C that covers all employment situations.

 Employers have a further burden that you do not see as an employee.
 They must file a corresponding 1094-B or 1094-C with the IRS proving that the plan they offered you constitutes the minimum essential coverage, along with other information about the available plans.

 All 1095 forms must be either hand-delivered or sent as paper copies by mail, unless you opt-in for electronic delivery.
-1095-A forms will be provided by February 1, 2016.
-1095-B and 1095-C forms must be supplied by March 31, 2016.
+1095-A forms should have been provided by January 31st, 2020.
+The deadline for 1095-B and 1095-C forms was extended to March 2nd this year.
 Remember, it is not necessary to wait for 1095-B or 1095-C forms to arrive before preparing your tax return.